The Hampton Sisters: Early life and family

-The Hampton sisters were born in Middletown, Butler County, Ohio, and included Aletra, the oldest of the Hampton family's twelve children, who was born on October 8, 1915; Carmalita; Virtue, born on February 22, 1922; and the youngest sister, Dawn, born on June 8, 1928.
+The Hampton sisters were born in Middletown, Ohio, and included Aletra, the oldest of the Hampton family's twelve children, who was born on October 8, 1915; Carmalita; Virtue, born on February 22, 1922; and the youngest sister, Dawn, born on June 8, 1928.

 Their parents were Laura (Burford), a native of Richmond, Virginia, and Clarke "Deacon" Hampton, a native of Batavia, Ohio.
 Hampton was born in 1877, studied music and art while attending a military academy in Xenia, Ohio, and worked as a carpenter and teacher.
 Burford married Hampton in 1908.
 Both of the Hampton sisters' parents played musical instruments.
 Clarke Hampton taught himself to play saxophone and drums; Laura Hampton played piano.

 Although three of the twelve Hampton siblings died young, the sisters' five surviving brothers were Clarke Jr. "Duke," Marcus, Russell "Lucky," Maceo, and Locksley "Slide".
 The Hampton sisters had no formal musical training, but their parents taught each of the children to play at least one musical instrument.
 Aletra played piano, Carmalita was a baritone saxophonist, Virtue played the double bass, and Dawn played the alto saxophone.
 Under their father's leadership, all of the Hampton children began performing in the family band at a young age.
 In addition to playing instruments, the Hampton sisters became vocal performers.
 Carmalita specialized in Latin songs, Aletra specialized in jazz and blues music, and Dawn sang ballads.

 Aletra Hampton married and had children, but the marriage ended in divorce after fourteen years.
 Her daughter, Paula Hampton, became a drummer-vocalist.
 Virtue Hampton married Thomas Whitted Sr., a drummer in the Duke Hampton Orchestra; however, the marriage of more than fifty years ended in divorce.
 Their son, Pharez Whitted, is a jazz trumpeter and music educator in Chicago, Illinois.
 Carmalita was the mother of two children, but Dawn Hampton remained single and had no children.

 The sisters' youngest brother, "Slide" Hampton, a noted jazz trombonist, composer, and arranger, is a two-time Grammy Award winner and a recipient of a National Endowment for the Arts Jazz Masters Award (2005).